brege/the-flavor-network/README.md

     ```
     and start the service
     ```bash
-    sudo systemctl start flask-recipe-api.service
+    sudo systemctl start recipe-api.service
     ```
 3. What `nginx` does is forwards the local port of the flask API to an outward facing URL path.

-    This file is provided in `nginx/flavorpair.me` and belongs in `/etc/nginx/sites-available/` and symlinked to `/etc/nginx/sites-enabled`.
+    This file is provided in `deploy/nginx/flavorpair.me` and belongs in `/etc/nginx/sites-available/` and symlinked to `/etc/nginx/sites-enabled`.
 `Nginx` is also controlled by systemd.
     Similar to above:
     ```bash
-    sudo cp nginx/flavorpair.me /etc/ngins/sites-available/
+    sudo cp deploy/nginx/flavorpair.me /etc/ngins/sites-available/
     sudo ln -s  /etc/ngins/sites-available/flavorpair.me /etc/ngins/sites-enabled/flavorpair.me
     sudo systemctl daemon-reload
     sudo systemctl restart nginx